Geodan/i3dm.export/README.md

 --use_gpu_instancing (optional - default false) Use GPU instancing (only for Cesium)

+--use_i3dm (optional - default false) Use I3dm format  - only first model will be processed (false creates Cmpt)

 --boundingvolume_heights (option - default: 0,10) - Tile boundingVolume heights (min, max) in meters.
 The heights will be added to the z_min and z_max values of the input geometries.
 ```
 # Docker